sanketpatil461/nodepipeline/README.md

     pipeline {
     agent any     // it means if we are deploying the code of the available server (jenkins works on master and slave architecture) tools {
-        nodejs 'mynode'  // Node.js installation configured in Jenkins (this is the tool of nodejs and we enterred the name of it that we are given to it earlier)
+        nodejs 'mynodejs'  // Node.js installation configured in Jenkins (this is the tool of nodejs and we enterred the name of it that we are given to it earlier)
     }
     stages {
         stage('Git Clone') {